ivillicana/ivillicana.github.io/_posts/2019-02-08-validations_in_rails_and_activerecord.markdown

 ---
 layout: post
 title:      "Validations in Rails and ActiveRecord"
-date:       2019-02-09 01:20:57 +0000
+date:       2019-02-08 20:20:58 -0500
 permalink:  validations_in_rails_and_activerecord
 ---

 Databases are great!
-Actually, let be more specific: databases with valid data is great.
-Databases with missing or invalid data is not.
+Actually, let's be more specific: databases with valid data are great.
+Databases with missing or invalid dataare not.
 It can be a pain in the neck trying to deal with invalid data.
 Validations allow us to ensure that only valid data is saved into our database.
 A very simple example would be dealing with users.
 In many cases, a user must have a name, an email, etc. And we don't want to save a user without those details.
 How can Rails help us?
 ```ruby
 class User
   validates :name, presence: true